asdf23/SpyboticsClone/README.md

 2. New and more icons (playable characters and enemies)
 3. Music and sounds (there are none)
 4. The world map
-5. Enemy AI's
+5. New and more Enemy AI's
-6. User interaction (currently it is impossible for the player to make a move)
-7. There is a bug with animations
-8. Testing!
+6. Testing!

 ##Theming
 Where possible I will pay tribute to bash.
 For instance instead of a "GO" button I'll use "./battle.sh"